EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myBio.md

 ---
-title: Neurosignalist
+title: Neuro-signalist
 draft: false
 weight: 1
 # summaryLength: 10 # Set to the desired number of lines

 ---

 My name is Ehsan.
 It is pronounced as [eh sa:n] in IPA and written as احسان in Persian/Farsi.
-I am a postdoctoral researcher in Computational Neuroscience at Ghent University, Belgium.
+I am a postdoctoral researcher in neural signal processing & computational neuroscience at Ghent University, Belgium.
 I specialize in M/EEG analysis, rooted in signal processing and linear algebra.

 I earned my Ph.D., M.Sc., & B.Sc. in Biomedical Engineering from Ghent University (in 2022), Tehran University (in 2013), & Sahand University of Technology (in 2010), respectively.